BrickRed-RBX/ThatTinSoldier/README.md

 # that tin soldier

-a discord bot- I MEAN "that tin soldier" that posts random voice lines from the tf2 tin soldier at regular intervals
+a discord bot- I MEAN "that tin soldier" that posts random voice lines from the tf2 tin soldier at regular intervals but uhh disclaimer here this was made by ai cuz im stoopid

 ## features